Open Market Operations

 - Total ES Balances: the previous day's aggregate end-of-day Exchange Settlement (ES) balances.

-- Surplus ES Balances: the previous day's aggregate end-of-day ES balances, adjusted for: ES account holders' net direct entry (DE) receipts from the last two (‘late’) DE exchanges on the previous day; and any repurchase agreements contracted at the cash rate target under the Reserve Bank's standing facilities (‘RBA Repos’) that were outstanding as at the close of the previous day.
+- Surplus ES Balances: the previous day's aggregate end-of-day ES balances, adjusted for: ES account holders' net direct entry (DE) receipts from the last two (‘late’) DE exchanges on the previous day; and any repurchase agreements contracted at the cash rate target under the Reserve Bank's standing facilities (‘SF Repos’) that were outstanding as at the close of the previous day.

 - Estimated Cash Position: the forecast change in surplus ES balances over the day as a result of transactions other than RBA open market operations.